CityU-DSC/covid19app/README.md

 A flutter Project form CityU DSC.

+## Goal
+The goal is to let user see the current situation of covid19 clearly and correctly.
+It is also the real-time-covid19 app, which fetching data from an api.
+We use flutter to develop this app, which is friendly to ios and android user at the same time.
+And for our team, the main goal is to try out developing new stuff even in this hard time and chaotic situation~

 ## Author
 @ryanyen
 @eugene
 @luke
 @shawn
 @leon

+---

+## Work Division
+UI/ Home page : Ryanyen/ Leon
+API/ data : Eugene/ Leon/ Shawn/ Luke
+WorldList Page: Shawn/ Luke/ Eugene
+Project Manager: Ryanyen

+---

 ## Live Demo
 [Link to demo video](https://www.youtube.com/watch?v=gbIX8AJ4DXA)